buinguyenkhai/minesweeper-solver-20231-intro-ai/README.md

 ESC: Return to main menu

 ### Analysis
-If you wish to run the AI solver automatically for analysis, you can add these parameters:
+If you wish to run the AI solver automatically for analysis, you can add these parameters as integers:
 ```
 python main.py agent_type iter guess_method
 ```